indentlabs/notebook/README.md

 Indent is a writer's planning tool for creating anything from universes to characters, to plots, to individual items.

-It is also meant to expand into many areas to benefit writers, including areas like:
+It is also meant to expand into many areas to benefit writers (and exciting to developers), including areas like:

 - Automated revision services
 - Structuring real-time natural language processing output into a semantically reusable state